Nuclear spin coherence in superconducting Nb$_3$Sn: Results

-In Fig.~\ref{T2}(a) the normal state $T_2^{-1}$ is field independent, consistent with expectation of magnetic-field-independence of the dipole-dipole interaction as well as of the density of electronic states that determine $T_1^{-1}$.
-In the superconducting state, there is clearly a jump of $T_2^{-1}$ at $T_c$, shown in Fig.~\ref{T2}(b).
-The magnitude of the jump is then measured and plotted in the inset of Fig.~\ref{T2} (a).
-The fact that the jump scales with the external field is a clear indication of vortex dynamics, since the vortex density is proportional to the field.
-In the superconducting state, we find a common linear dependence of $T_2^{-1}$ on temperature in Fig.~\ref{T2}(b) which means that it scales with magnetic field being plotted versus $T/T_c$(H) (Supplementary Materials).
-Consequently, we also attribute this field dependence to vortex dynamics.
+In the normal state, $T_2^{-1}$, Fig.~\ref{T2}, is field independent since $T_c \propto H$ in this range of field (Supplementary Materials), consistent with expectation of magnetic-field-independence of the dipole-dipole interaction as well as of the density of electronic states that determine $T_1^{-1}$.
+However, in the superconducting state, there is clearly a jump of $T_2^{-1}$ at $T_c$, shown in Fig.~\ref{T2}.
+The magnitude of the jump is plotted in the inset of Fig.~\ref{T2}.
+The fact that the jump scales with the external field is a clear indication of vortex dynamics since the vortex density is proportional to the field.
+In the superconducting state, we find a common linear dependence of $T_2^{-1}$ on temperature $T/T_c$(H) in Fig.~\ref{T2} which means that it must scale with magnetic field.
+Consequently, we also attribute this field dependence to vortex dynamics, similar to what is shown in the inset.